-Lafayette General Health offers a Skilled Nursing and Rehabilitation Program at St. Martin Hospital with 24-hour / 7-day care focused on restoring health and independence to patients who are ready for discharge, but need a little extra care.
+Lafayette General Health offers a Skilled Nursing and Rehabilitation Program at St. Martin Hospital and Abrom Kaplan Memorial Hospital with 24-hour / 7-day care focused on restoring health and independence to patients who are ready for discharge, but need a little extra care.
 It is designed to offer medical and/or necessary comprehensive rehabilitation services to patients whose needs cannot be met in an “inpatient hospital rehabilitation program,” or in the home setting.

-Staffed with experienced RNs, physical therapists, speech therapists and occupational therapists, St. Martin Hospital’s Skilled Nursing and Rehabilitation Program is focused on improving patients’ functionality or medical condition before they return home.
+Staffed with experienced RNs, physical therapists, speech therapists and occupational therapists, the Skilled Nursing and Rehabilitation Program is focused on improving patients’ functionality or medical condition before they return home.

 What sets us apart from most skilled nursing facilities is that our physician hospitalists provide 24-hour / 7-day coverage, rounding on patients daily.
 Specialists such as cardiologists and orthopedists, who have consulting privileges, are also available.
-For those patients requiring medical care and cardiac monitoring, we also offer the advanced service of telemetry with 24-hour monitoring, in eight of our inpatient beds.
+For those patients requiring medical care and cardiac monitoring, we also offer the advanced service of telemetry with 24-hour monitoring.

 - The majority of patients who have had a recent surgery of a general, orthopedic nature, and many other procedures for which additional care is needed to improve strength and wellness

 - Patients who have been inpatients for three consecutive midnights

 - Patients needing long-term IV treatments, such as antibiotics and nutrition